cw: violence, blades, persecution, body control, body horror

 Her run edges close to the wall, the misguided blood-red tag.
 Then she’s stepping off, maybe an arc of arms away from the swinging blade, and then entropy changes up the context.

 It always does.
 She should mark it as a constant in her algorithms and be done with it.
-No time now, with her soles starting to turn up, and the wild swinging blade starting to be a factor in her Tactica.
+No time now, with her soles starting to turn up, and the wild swinging blade starting to be a factor in her tactica.

 The blade’s coming in different than she thought it would because in his panic the Recycler’s reversed his stance.
 Something you should never do in middle of an efficiency martial-form.
 She sees a cold splotch by his tactical belt, oblong and rounded.
 A paint spray-can.